 You should go to a doctor or emergency room right away if a black widow spider has bitten you.

-However, there are some steps you can take immediately preceding your trip to the hospital or on the way to the hospital.
+There are some steps you can take immediately preceding your trip to the hospital or on the way to the hospital.

 - Wash the bite thoroughly with soap.

-- Apply a wet or damp ice pack for 10 minutes at a time, with 10 minute breaks in between.
+- Apply a wet or damp ice pack for 10 minutes at a time, with 10-minute breaks in between.